George Clarke, 1st Baron Sydenham of Combe: Personal life

-On 1 June 1871, he married Caroline Emily, eldest daughter of General Peregrine Henry Fellowes, RM.
-She died on 9 December 1908.
+On 1 June 1871, Clarke married Caroline Emily, eldest daughter of General Peregrine Henry Fellowes, RM.
+She died in 1908.
 Their only child, Constance Violet Clarke, was born 26 May 1879 and died 21 March 1909.
-He married, secondly, in 1910, to Phyllis Angelina Reynolds, daughter of George Morant of Shirley House, Carrickmacross.
+He married, secondly, in 1910, to Phyllis Angelina Reynolds, a widow, daughter of George Morant of Shirley House, Carrickmacross.

 Lord Sydenham of Combe died at his home in Onslow Square, London, in February 1933, aged 84, when the barony became extinct.
 He was cremated at Golders Green Crematorium.